Last updated: 2026-04-20

 What are the most common problems with the 2022 Honda Civic?

-The most commonly reported problems with the 2022 Honda Civic include: STEERING (790 complaints), VEHICLE SPEED CONTROL (28 complaints), ELECTRICAL SYSTEM (25 complaints), UNKNOWN OR OTHER (18 complaints), FORWARD COLLISION AVOIDANCE (18 complaints).
+The most commonly reported problems with the 2022 Honda Civic include: STEERING (790 complaints), VEHICLE SPEED CONTROL (28 complaints), ELECTRICAL SYSTEM (25 complaints), FORWARD COLLISION AVOIDANCE (18 complaints), UNKNOWN OR OTHER (18 complaints).
 These issues were identified from owner complaints analyzed by Auto Reliability Index.

 How many recalls does the 2022 Honda Civic have?